reshmabidikar/slate/source/includes/_subscription.md

 | ---- | -----| -------- | ------- | ----------- |
 | **audit** | string | no | "NONE" | Level of audit information to return:"NONE", "MINIMAL", or "FULL" |

-Audit information options are "NONE", "MINIMAL" (only inserts), or "FULL".

 **Response**

 If successful, returns a status code of 200 and a (possibly empty) list of custom field objects.